iv-zalac/arch-dotty/README.md

 - does keyboard work on its own or did i install a program? (list of installed packages in repo)
 - go over programs in scripts
 - doas ili sudo?

+Journal:
+- Disabled horizontal in i3 conf because of colide with hjkl